 where w is the win rate, avgW is the average winning trade and avgL is the average losing trade.

-Some authors in the trading system literature have claimed that the value of the expected gain is the trading edge if E[T] > 0.
-However, this is mathematically equivalent to the trivial claim that the profit factor is greater than 1.
-The profit factor is the ratio of the sum of winning trades to the sum of losing trades.
-The equivalence is demonstrated as follows using equation (1)
+Some authors in the trading system literature have claimed that there is a trading edge if E[T] > 0.
+However, this is mathematically equivalent to the trivial, or even naive, claim that the average trade is greater than 1.

 The first problem is that the expectation E[T] in equation (1) is approximately equal to the average trade AvgT only for sufficiently large samples (Papoulis, p.
 138).
 But what is a sufficiently large sample?
 That depends on many factors.